ARM-software/AVH/DoxyGen/infrastructure/src/jenkins.md

 Two approaches can be followed to create and control instances of the AVH AMIs with Jenkins:
 - \ref avh_jenkins_node : a classic approach with a Jenkins node created in AWS.
-- \ref avh_module_jenkins : a simplified way with Jenkins as a thin wrapper on top of python module.
+- \ref avh_module_jenkins : a simplified way with Jenkins as a thin wrapper on top of avhclient python module.

-Example implementations of both approaches are provided in [GetStarted example](https://github.com/ARM-software/VHT-GetStarted/) and explained in this chapter.
+Example implementations of both approaches are provided in [GetStarted example](https://github.com/ARM-software/AVH-GetStarted/) and explained in this chapter.

+\note
+   Refer to \ref mainpage "Infrastructure" for others ways to use the Arm Virtual Hardware.

 ## Using AVH AMI as a Jenkins node {#avh_jenkins_node}
 This is a common way to implement Jenkins pipelines on AWS.